NAS4Free is powered by:

 NAS4Free Partners & Sponsors:

-NAS4Free is an embedded Open Source NAS (Network-Attached Storage) distribution based on FreeBSD.
+NAS4Free is an embedded Open Source NAS (Network-Attached Storage) distribution based on the latest FreeBSD 11 Releases.

 It supports sharing across multiple operating systems, including Windows, Apple, and UNIX-like systems.
 NAS4Free is easy to set up in most home and enterprise environments and will allow you to manage and share large amounts of data easily across your network.
 NAS4Free also incorporates many different streaming features for sharing your multimedia with other devices on your network.